gmcgoldr/algorand-tut/README.md

 and the validators use the contract to validate the transition.

-Another way to think of smart signatures is to consider them as a template: they specify the state of transactions to approve (e.g. the sender, receiver, amount etc.).
+Another way to think of smart signatures is to consider them as a template: they specify a subset of transactions to approve (e.g. the sender, receiver, amount etc.).
 Those transactions which match the template are approved, while others are rejected.